 - Approval of the Board of Directors

-- The following related-party(ies) transactionsshall be placed before the Board of Directors for approval, after the approval of the Audit Committee
+- A. The following Related Party(ies) Transactions shall be placed before the Board of Directors for approval, after the approval of the Audit Committee:

-- Related-party(ies) transactions referred by the Audit Committee;
+- 1) Related Party(ies)Transactions referred by the Audit Committee;

-- Related-party(ies) transactions not on arm‘s length basis or at arm‘s length Price, and/or;
+- 2) Related Party(ies) Transactions not on Arm’s Length basis or at Arm’s Length Price, and/or;

-- Related party (ies) Transactions not in the ordinary course of business.
+- 3) Related Party (ies) Transactions not in the Ordinary Course of Business.

-- The name of the related-party(ies) and nature of the relationship;
+- 1) the name of the Related Party(ies) and nature of the relationship;

-- The nature, duration of the contract and particulars of the contract or arrangement;
+- 2) nature, duration of the contract and particulars of the contract or arrangement;

-- The material terms of the contract or arrangement including the value, if any;
+- 3) the material terms of the contract or arrangement, including the value, if any;

-- Any advance paid or received for the contract or arrangement;
+- 4) any advance paid or received for the contract or arrangement if any;

-- The manner of determining the pricing and other commercial terms, both included as part of the contract and not considered as part of the contract
+- 5) the manner of determining the pricing and other commercial terms, both included as part of the contract and not considered as part of the contract

-- Whether all factors relevant to the contract have been considered, if not, the details of factors not considered with the rationale for not considering those factors; and
+- 6) whether all factors relevant to the contract have been considered, if not, the details of factors not considered with the rationale for not considering those factors; and

-- Any other information relevant or important for the Board to decide on the proposed transaction in line with the applicable legal requirements.
+- 7) any other information relevant or important for the Board to decide on the proposed transaction in line with the applicable legal requirements.

 - Approval of the Shareholders

-- Any related-party transaction which is not in the ordinary course of business and/or not on arm‘s length basis or at arm‘s length price, and/or crosses prescribed threshold limit under the Act will require prior approval of the Shareholders.
+- A. Any Related Party Transaction that is not in the Ordinary Course of Business and/or not on Arm’s Length Basis or at Arm’s Length Price, and/or crosses prescribed threshold limit for as per the Act will require prior approval of the Shareholders.

 The limits specified shall apply for transaction or transactions to be entered into either individually or taken together with the previous transactions during a financial year.

-The turnover or net worth referred in the table above shall be computed based on the audited financial statement of the preceding financial year.
+The turnover or net worth referred to in the table above shall be computed on the basis of the audited financial statement of the preceding financial year.

-- The explanatory statement to be annexed to the notice of a general meeting convened shall contain the following particulars namely
+- B. The explanatory statement to be annexed to the notice of a general meeting convened shall contain the following particulars, namely:

-- Name of the Director or Key Managerial Personnel who is related, if any;
+- 2) Name of the Director or Key Managerial Personnel who is related, if any

-- Nature, material terms, monetary value and particulars of the contract or arrangement;
+- 4) Nature, material terms, monetary value and particulars of the contract or arrangement

-- Any other information relevant or important for the members to decide on the proposed resolution.
+- 5) Any other information relevant or important for the members to decide on the proposed resolution

 |Audit Committee Approval||Board Approval||Shareholders’ Approval|

-Related-party (ies) transactions not in the the ordinary course of business and not on arm’s length basis or at arm’s length price.
+Related Party (ies) Transactions not in the Ordinary Course of Business and not on Arm’s Length basis or at Arm’s Length Price.

-- No member of the company shall vote on such1resolution, to approve any contract or arrangement which may be entered into by the company, if such member is arelated party.
+- C. No member of the Company shall vote on such resolution to approve any contract or arrangement which may be entered into by the Company if such member is a related party.

-- In the case of a wholly-ownedsubsidiary, theresolution as passed by the holding company shall be sufficient for entering into the transaction between the wholly-owned subsidiary and the holding company.
+- D. In the case of a wholly-owned subsidiary whose accounts are consolidated with such holding company and placed before the shareholders at the general meeting for approval, the resolution passed by the holding company shall be sufficient for the purpose of entering into the transaction between the wholly-owned subsidiary and the holding company.

-The Audit Committee or the Board shall, after considering the materials placed before it, judge if the transaction is in the ordinary course of business and meets the arm‘s length requirements or arm‘s length price.
+The Audit Committee or the Board shall, after considering the materials placed before them, judge if the transaction is in the Ordinary Course of Business and meets the Arm’s Length requirements or Arm’s Length Price.

-This Policy shall be reviewed by the Audit Committee as and when required to align with regulatory and business requirements.
-The policy as reviewed by the Audit Committee shall be placed before the Board for its approval.
+This Policy shall be reviewed by the Audit Committee as and when required to align with the regulatory and business requirements.
+The Policy as reviewed by the Audit Committee shall be placed before the Board for its approval.

-Appropriate disclosures as required by the Act and Reserve Bank of India will be made in the Annual Return of the Company and the report of the Board of Directors.
+Appropriate disclosures as required by the Act and Reserve Bank of India will be made in the Annual Return and the Board’s Report of the Company.
 This Policy shall be disclosed on the website of the Company.